itisameerkhan/nodejs-learning/013. Node.js Event Loop/README.md

 |  |   | start |  |
 |  |    | end |  |
 |  |    | data inside file |  |

+### Event Loop Overview:

+Node.js follows a single-threaded, event-driven, and non-blocking I/O model.
+The event loop is a crucial part of this architecture.
+It continuously checks the message queue (also known as the callback queue) for new messages and executes the associated callback functions.

+### Async Operations in libuv:

+When you perform an asynchronous operation, such as reading a file using `fs.readFile`, Node.js delegates the task to libuv, which manages asynchronous I/O operations. libuv uses mechanisms like threads and a thread pool to handle asynchronous tasks outside the main event loop thread.

+### Callback Queue:

+Once an asynchronous operation completes, libuv places the corresponding callback function into the **callback queue**.
+This queue holds the functions that need to be executed once the call stack is empty.

+### Event Loop Execution:

+*The event loop continuously checks two main queues: **the call stack and the callback queue.**

+* The call stack is a stack of function calls that need to be executed.
+When a function is called, it's added to the stack.
+When it's done, it's removed.

+* The callback queue holds the completed async operations and callback functions

+* The event loop performs the following steps:

+a.
+Checks the call stack.
+If it's empty, proceeds to the next step.

+b.
+Checks the callback queue.
+If there's a callback function, it's moved to the call stack for execution.

+c.
+Executes the function in the call stack.

+d.
+Repeats these steps continuously.